Changaco/gitit-bootstrap/README.md

 ![1200px](screenshots/1200.png)

-This theme is responsive, the sidebar is pushed to the bottom on smaller screens.

-Here is the top of page at 480px:
+On smaller screens, the sidebar is pushed to the bottom.
+Here is the top of the page at a width of 480px:

 ![480px](screenshots/480.png)